Zhuge Liang: Early life (181–207)

 As Zhuge Liang was orphaned at a young age, he was raised by Zhuge Xuan, one of his father's cousins.
 He accompanied Zhuge Xuan to Yuzhang Commandery (豫章郡; around present-day Nanchang, Jiangxi) when the latter was appointed as the Commandery Administrator sometime in the mid-190s.
 Later, after the Han central government designated Zhu Hao as the new Administrator, Zhuge Xuan left Yuzhang Commandery and brought Zhuge Liang and Zhuge Jun to Jing Province (covering present-day Hubei and Hunan) to live with the provincial governor Liu Biao, whom he was an old friend of.

-After Zhuge Xuan died, Zhuge Liang moved to Deng County (鄧縣) in Nanyang Commandery (南陽郡), and settled down in Longzhong (隆中), an area about 20 li west of Xiangyang, the capital of Jing Province.
+After Zhuge Xuan died, Zhuge Liang moved to Deng County (鄧縣) in Nanyang Commandery, and settled down in Longzhong (隆中), an area about 20 li west of Xiangyang, the capital of Jing Province.
 In Longzhong he lived the life of a peasant and spent his free time reading and travelling.
 He enjoyed reciting Liangfu Yin (梁父吟), a folk song popular in the area around his ancestral home in Shandong.
 Zhuge Liang maintained close relations with well-known intellectuals such as Sima Hui, Pang Degong and Huang Chengyan.
 However, other local literati scorned him when they learnt that he often compared himself to Guan Zhong and Yue Yi.
-Only a few, namely Cui Zhouping (崔州平), (Note: Cui Zhouping was a member of the Cui clan of Boling and a son of Cui Lie (崔烈; died 193), a high-ranking Eastern Han dynasty minister.)
+Only a few, namely Cui Zhouping (崔州平), (Note: Cui Zhouping was a member of the Cui clan of Boling and a son of Cui Lie (崔烈; died 28 June 192), a high-ranking Eastern Han dynasty minister.)
 Xu Shu, Shi Tao (石韜) and Meng Jian (孟建), got along well with him and agreed that he was comparable to Guan Zhong and Yue Yi.

-Between the late 190s and early 200s, Zhuge Liang often studied and travelled with Xu Shu, Shi Guangyuan and Meng Gongwei.
+Between the late 190s and early 200s, Zhuge Liang often studied and travelled with Xu Shu, Shi Guangyuan, and Meng Gongwei.
 Whenever he read, he only picked up the key points and moved on.
 His three friends, in contrast, focused on details and sometimes even memorised them.
 Throughout his time in Longzhong, he led a carefree life and took his time to do things.
 He often sat down with his arms around his knees, sighing to himself from time to time while in deep thought.
 He once told his three friends that they would become commandery administrators or provincial governors if they served in the government.
 When they asked him what his ambition was, he only laughed and did not give an answer.